Duryab333/AWS/Terraform/getting-started.md

 terraform apply
 ```

+`terraform init` : to initalize the terraform
+`terraform plan` : to dry run terraform , for debug purpose
+`terraform apply` : to run the terraform script

 this will create ec2-instance in your aws region.

 - To destroy what you have created resources using terraform